- Album This song officially appears on the Sgt. Pepper's Lonely Hearts Club Band (Mono) LP.

 Background

-The newspaper story McCartney mentioned was from the front page of the Daily Mirror, about a girl named Melanie Coe.
-Although McCartney invented most of the content in the song, Coe, who was 17 at the time, claims that most of it was accurate.
-In actuality, Coe did not “meet a man from the motor trade“, although he had been before, but instead a croupier, and left in the afternoon while her parents were at work, while the girl in the song leaves early in the morning as her parents sleep.
+McCartney was inspired by a story on the front page of the Daily Mirror, about a girl named Melanie Coe.
+Although McCartney invented most of the content in the song, Coe, who was 17 at the time, has said that most of it was accurate.
+In actuality, Coe left with her boyfriend, a croupier.
+She did not “meet a man from the motor trade”, although her boyfriend previously had been in that trade.
+She left in the afternoon while her parents were at work, while the girl in the song leaves early in the morning as her parents sleep.
 Coe was found ten days later because she had let slip where her boyfriend worked.
 When she returned home, she was pregnant and had an abortion.

-By coincidence, Coe had actually met McCartney three years earlier, in 1963 when he chose her as the prize winner in a dancing contest on ITV’s Ready Steady Go!.
-An update on Coe appeared in the Daily Mail in May 2008, in the The Guardian in December 2008 and she was interviewed about the song on the BBC programme The One Show on 24 November 2010.
+Coincidentally, Coe had actually met McCartney three years earlier, in 1963 when he chose her as the prize winner in a dancing contest on ITV’s Ready Steady Go!
+An update on Coe appeared in The Guardian in December 2008, and she was interviewed about the song on the BBC programme The One Show on 24 November 2010.
+In May 2017, Rolling Stone magazine carried an interview with Coe to commemorate the 50th anniversary of the album’s release.

 Recording

+“She’s Leaving Home” was recorded during the sessions for the Beatles’ Sgt.
+Pepper’s Lonely Hearts Club Band.
 The day before McCartney wanted to work on the song’s score, he learned that George Martin, who usually handled the Beatles’ string arrangements, was not available.
-He contacted Mike Leander, who did it in Martin’s place.
-It was the first time a Beatles song was not arranged by Martin.
-Martin was hurt by McCartney’s actions, but he produced the song and conducted the string section.
+McCartney contacted Mike Leander, who did it in Martin’s place.
+This was the first time a Beatles song was not arranged by Martin.
+Martin, though hurt by this, produced the song and conducted the string section in a session on 17 March 1967 that generated six takes.
+The melody is composed in a modal scale, typical of English traditional music.
 The harp was played by Sheila Bromberg, the first female musician to appear on a Beatles record.
+Three days later, McCartney’s lead vocal and Lennon’s backing vocal were recorded, with the two singing together on each of two vocal tracks, their voices overlapping to match the narrative.

 Critical reception